-Loved by playwrights, poets and artists throughout the decades, Soho has retained its edge with a swathe of fashionable openings, from Palace Skateboards to Wah Nails salon, with lots to see and do.
-There are hidden gems aplenty throughout its alleyways, including Berwick Street Market and Soho’s oldest pub, The French House – a favourite of Dylan Thomas and Francis Bacon.
-Here’s our guide to the best hotels in Soho.
+Beloved by playwrights, poets and artists throughout the decades, Soho has retained its edge with a swathe of fashionable openings, from Palace Skateboards to Bleach London hair salon, and there is plenty to see and do here.
+The narrow streets and alleyways are studded with hidden gems, including Berwick Street Market and Soho’s oldest pub, The French House – a favourite of Dylan Thomas and Francis Bacon.
+Here’s our guide to the best places to stay in Soho.

-The best thing about The Soho Hotel is undoubtedly the screening rooms and film club.
-Film aficionados can beat the crowds and watch the latest blockbuster and arthouse releases from the comfort of their own hotel and the Refuel restaurant and bar offers modern, seasonal cuisine in a lively, colourful setting.
+The best thing about the Soho Hotel is undoubtedly the screening rooms and film club.
+Film aficionados can beat the crowds and watch the latest blockbuster and arthouse releases from the comfort of their own hotel, and the Refuel Bar & Restaurant offers modern, seasonal cuisine in a lively, colourful setting.
 The upholstered bed frames and striking designer wallpaper also make this hotel stand out.

-While not technically in Soho, The Mandrake is only a short walk from the heart of this historic neighbourhood.
+While not technically in Soho, the Mandrake is only a short walk from the heart of this historic neighbourhood.
 The hotel is oriented around a striking central courtyard with hanging gardens of jasmine and passion flower, evoking the feeling that you’ve stepped into another world.
-The miasma of London is replaced with the eerie soundscapes of French music producer Pierre Arnaud and specially designed scents from perfumer Azzi Glasser.
-Find a clandestine corner in the hotel bar, WAESKA, which is surrounded by the surreal and unsettling artworks of Francesco Clemente, Jonas Burgert and Peter-John de Villiers, and settle in for a cocktail.
+The chaos of the city is replaced with the eerie soundscapes of French music producer Pierre Arnaud and specially designed scents from perfumer Azzi Glasser.
+Find a quiet corner in the hotel bar Waeska, which is surrounded by the surreal and unsettling artworks of Francesco Clemente, Jonas Burgert and Peter-John de Villiers, and settle in for a cocktail.